How to Research & Buy Your First RV, Part 2

 Planning for the least fun day

 So if you’re traveling with other people or creatures, including friends, children or pets, take a moment to consider how it would feel to spend all day in the RV with them due to weather conditions.
 Did your blood pressure rise at the prospect?
-Then you may want to consider staying away from smaller RVs and looking for something with a little room to spread out.
+Then you may want to consider staying away from smaller all weather RVs and looking for something with a little room to spread out.